 Janice had no control over getting her needs met though because when it came to sex, Jay was calling all the shots.
 Sex was on his terms because in his mind they had a healthy sex life.
 After all, his needs were met and to him, that meant there were no problems.

 Situations like the one above are not uncommon.
 It is estimated that 1 out of 5 marriages is “sexless.”
 Imagine being trapped in Janice’s marriage, one in which a husband withholds sex.
-Maybe you are and are familiar with feeling undesirable, unattractive and unwanted by your spouse.
+Maybe you are familiar with feeling undesirable, unattractive, and unwanted by your spouse.

 If so, the first thing you have to do is not internalize your spouse’s low libido or lack of interest in sex.
 Do not make it about your level of attractiveness or desirability.
 It is not about you, it is about your spouse.

 Is there a way to fix a sexless marriage?
-Maybe, maybe not.
+Maybe, or maybe not.
 Being able to fix the problem depends on what is causing the problem.
-Identifying what is causing the lack of sex is your first step; secondly, you must take steps at finding solutions for the causes.
+Identifying what is causing the lack of sex is your first step; secondly, you must take steps to find solutions for the causes.
 Most importantly, though, both spouses have to be on board with working on the intimacy problems in the marriage.

 No Time For Sex

 Working, paying the bills, household chores, and parenting responsibilities can wear both spouses down.
 These are the most common reasons one or both spouses spend less time thinking about and engaging in sex.